There is an option now on your profile page

 .
 The Black Nerd character is usually intended to ignore racial issues at least onscreen.
 He is rarely ever perceived as acting white, however.

-due to the sometimes overly high level of overall competence
+if they have an overly high level of overall competence

 .
 There are also quite a few people that have a thing for geeky black guys/girls, mostly due to them not being as prominent.
 A popular type of Black Best Friend